|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 WAG Sgt.
 Ross Duncan McCallum, 416046 (survived) Millicent, SA

 Ditched January 24, 1942 at 10:50pm

-On January 24, 1942 took off from Salamaua Airfield at 4:00pm on a solo reconnaissance of Rabaul to determine the strength of the Japanese Naval forces in the vicinity.
+On January 24, 1942 at 4:00pm took off from Salamaua Airfield piloted by F/O Robert M. Green on a solo reconnaissance of Rabaul to determine the strength of the Japanese Naval forces in the vicinity.
 At dusk, this Hudson was over Simpson Harbor and experienced heavy anti-aircraft fire that caused minor damage.
 Returning, the crew became lost and ran low on fuel.
 At 9:40pm, the crew made a plain language radio message stating they crew were abandoning the aircraft.
-At 10:50pm ditched off Gira Point, south of a village near the Mambare River, roughly 80 miles south of Salamaua and northwest of Cape Ward Hunt.
+At 10:50pm ditched off Gira Point south of a village near the mouth of the Mambare River, roughly 80 miles south of Salamaua.
 Officially, this Hudson was stricken from charge on February 19, 1942.